Ein kleines Mädchen isst ein Stück Apfel, neben ihr steht eine Schale mit illustrierten Früchten.

 Age Pantothenic acid mg/day

-Youths between 13 and 19 years 6 mg
+Children and youths between 10 and 19 years 5 mg

 Pantothenic acid is mainly found in high concentration in offal, whole grain products, avocados, eggs and nuts.